dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/Benzamide/README.md

 Studies to be performed
 =======================
-* 1) Ground-state calculation: convergence study of ground-state energy and ionic forces to reach chemical accuracy (see examples 1 and 2) with respect to discretization, and validation against NWChem.
+* 1) Spin unpolarized ground-state calculation: convergence study of ground-state energy and ionic forces to reach chemical accuracy (see examples 1 and 2) with respect to discretization, and validation against NWChem.

 Discussion on the input parameters and the results